collectiveaccess/CollectiveAccessManual/providence/user/setup/install/index.md

 CollectiveAccess relies upon a number of software packages to manage data and process media.
-Required software is outlined in the `system requirements <system_requirements>` list.
+Required software is outlined in the [system requirements](https://camanual.whirl-i-gig.com/providence/user/setup/systemReq) list.
 Instructions for installing requirements is more fully described in the installation guides listed above.

 ## Configuring PHP prior to installation